A Strength Move to Help Improve Every Run

 Focus on your front leg.
-In a reverse lunge, the front leg — specifically the glutes and quads — does the work.
-Think of engaging these muscles to stay stable and balanced as you step back, and to powerfully drive forward to your starting position.
+In a reverse lunge, the front leg—specifically the glutes and quads—does the work.
+Think of engaging these muscles to stay stable and balanced as you step back, and to powerfully drive forwards to your starting position.

 Keep your front knee in line.
-To avoid stress on the joint, make sure your lead knee doesn’t buckle in or shift out.
+To avoid stress on the joint, make sure your leading knee doesn't buckle in or shift outwards.

 01. Hold a plank.

-This go-to drill from Bennett will help you dial in your form while you build efficiency and endurance.
-(Translation: You’ll be able to run faster, longer.)
-Hold a 2- or 3-pound weight in each hand and swing your arms as if you were running, driving your elbows straight back and keeping your arms close to your sides.
+This go-to drill from Bennett will help you focus on your form while you build efficiency and endurance (translation: you'll be able to run faster, longer).
+Hold a 1- or 1.5-kilogram weight in each hand and swing your arms as if you were running, driving your elbows straight back and keeping your arms close to your sides.
 Continue for 30 seconds, then repeat the interval twice.
-Just don’t grab anything heavier than a 3-pounder, cautions Bennett.
-The weight is there only to make you aware of your form, not to get your biceps jacked.
+Just don't grab anything heavier than 1.5 kilograms, cautions Bennett.
+The weight is there only to make you aware of your form, not to get your biceps ripped.

 03. Do calf raises.

-Stronger calves give you a twofer: You’re better able to push off the ground as you run, and you protect your Achilles tendon.
-(Stretching or snapping the Achilles is one of the most common running injuries, says Samuel).
+Stronger calves give you two benefits: you're better able to push off the ground as you run, and you protect your Achilles tendon (stretching or snapping the Achilles is one of the most common running injuries, says Samuel).
 To do raises, stand with your hands on your hips and rise up on your toes; hold that position for 2 seconds, then slowly lower back to the start for 1 rep. Do 3 sets of 15 reps.
 Feel too easy?
-Try doing one foot at a time, keeping your opposite foot a couple of inches off the ground.
+Try doing one foot at a time, keeping your opposite foot approx. 5cm off the ground.